-If you operate a personal care and / or body art business in Victoria, you must be registered under and comply with the Public Health and Wellbeing Act 2008
+If you operate a personal care or body art business in Victoria, you must be registered under and comply with the Public Health and Wellbeing Act 2008

-Under the Public Health and Wellbeing Act 2008, health-related businesses require registration with Mansfield Shire Council.
+Under the Public Health and Wellbeing Act 2008, health-related businesses require registration with their local council.

 Health businesses include, but are not limited to:

-- Beauty therapy treatment salons including: makeup, waxing, threading, manicures, pedicures, spray tans, micordermabrasion and facials
+- Beauty therapy treatment salons including: make-up, waxing, threading, manicures, pedicures, spray tans, microdermabrasion and facials

 - Tattooing and cosmetic tattooing

 - Skin penetration - body and ear piercing